-Emotionally mature people all know that life is much better if you live it freely.
+Emotionally mature people know that life is much better if you live it freely.
 They know how to let go of what no longer serves them because they realize that looking back at the past keeps you from closing chapters in your life and healing emotional wounds.

 Accepting life and healing emotional pain